Papierkorb/bindgen/README.md

 **Note**: If you intend to ship the generated code with your shard, you can replace `dependencies` with `development_dependencies`.

-Read the `TEMPLATE.yml` for configuration documentation.
+See `TEMPLATE.yml` for configuration documentation.

 ### Development dependencies